Frequently Asked Questions (FAQs)

 Passenger Limitations

-Disabled passengers are able to balloon, although the Civil Aviation and Safety Authority (CASA) regulations create limitations.
+- Disabled passengers are able to balloon, although the Civil Aviation and Safety Authority (CASA) regulations create limitations.
 CASA requires that all passengers are able to embark and disembark a balloon basket unassisted for safety reasons.
 Unfortunately our wicker basket has no door – only in-built steps to climb in or out.
 Disabled persons participating in the balloon flight do so at their own risk.
+Please refer to our Accessibility & Inclusion website page for more information.

-To fly we require the names and estimated weights (in kilograms) of all passengers.
+- To fly we require the names and estimated weights (in kilograms) of all passengers.
 Weight is an important factor in hot air ballooning, and all passengers weighing more than 90kg especially need to advise us when booking.
 Any passengers weighing 115kg or more may attract a 50% surcharge and unfortunately due to CASA restrictions passengers heavier than 130kg can not participate in hot air ballooning.
+Please refer to our Accessibility & Inclusion website page for more information.

 Hot air balloon facts